matloff/fasteR/README.md

 ## <a name="thanks"> Thanks </a>

+author is grateful to Kyle Butts for some format improvements in July 2022.

-This tutorial has benefited from feedback from (in alphabetical order) Reese Goding, Ira Sharenow, and Aaron Wichman, as well as various anonymous suggestions.
+This tutorial has also benefited from feedback from (in alphabetical order) Clay Ford, Reese Goding, Ira Sharenow, and Aaron Wichman, as well as numerous anonymous suggestions.

 ## <a name="ide"> Installing and Using IDEs </a>